 Measured in months from the project start date (month 1).
+It is strongly advised that completed deliverables should have a delivery date corresponding to a periodic report.

 Table 1.3 c: List of milestones

 Milestones are control points where decisions are needed with regard to the next stage of the project.
 For example, a milestone may occur when a major result has been achieved, if its successful attainment is required for the next phase of work.
 Another example would be a point when the consortium must decide which of several technologies to adopt for further development.